jdkwak1994/youtube_trending_video_analysis/README.md

 ### Project Description
 **Step 1: Questions**
 * This project prioritizes on the following questions below:
-  1.Are there trends within different countries?
+  1. Are there trends within different countries?
 If so, what are the types of trending categories?
-  2.Is it possible to predict future viewer values on future videos based on the data we have now?
+  2. Is it possible to predict future viewer values on future videos based on the data we have now?
-  3.Is there any correlation between trending videos and negative reactions?
+  3. Is there any correlation between trending videos and negative reactions?
 How does the number of dislikes relate to trending videos?
-	4.Are videos removed due to the number of dislikes? what about the videos that have comments blocked?
+	4. Are videos removed due to the number of dislikes? what about the videos that have comments blocked?
-  5.Is there a distribution of attributes pattern for trending video views, comments, and likes?
+  5. Is there a distribution of attributes pattern for trending video views, comments, and likes?

 **Step 2: Data Cleaning and Analysis**
+* Clean up the CSV by making sure it is in `utf-8` encoding.
+* Drop rows that contains `N/A` data.
+* Replace categories from number to the actual category title by looping through json files.
+* Use various visualization tools in matplotlib to analyze the cleaned data.

+---

 ### Example Screenshots
 **Trending Categories by Country**